Class: Compact Crossover

-Incidental cargo space for the things those passengers bring with them includes decent-sized front-door map pockets, a covered console box with a sliding tray, two cup holders in the console, a small open cubby under the dash, and a large glove box.
-Second-row passengers have small door pockets, pouches on the backs of the front seats, and a pull-down center armrest with 2 cup holders built in.
+Personal-item storage includes large front-door map pockets, a covered console box, twin cup holders in the console, a small open cubby under the dash, and a sizeable glove box.
+Second-row passengers have small door pockets, pouches on the backs of the front seats, and a pull-down center arm rest with 2 cup holders built in.
 All door pockets have bottle holders.
-Third-row riders are served by 2 open cup holders on the right side panel, and a small open tray on the left side panel.
+Third-row riders are served by two open cup holders and a small open tray.

 Bundled up with the Touring Package and delivery charge, the ’16 Outlander GT that CG tried out came to $35,195, which is a scant $50 more than the similarly equipped 2015 test vehicle cost.
 You can think of it this way: That’s just 50 cents per “improvement.”
 Even a black-painted muffler has got to be worth that much.